syukranDev/MY-courier-rates/README.md

   --data-raw '_token=tWhIqUXDwNfACqgzJwBdAVUmqIThHOw4myNYjKNU&shipping_rates_type=domestic&sender_postcode=42700&receiver_postcode=42700&destination_country=BWN&shipping_type=EZ&weight=10&length=10&width=10&height=10&item_value=' \
   --compressed
 ```
-2. Not all external 3rd party courier api will use the request body sent by UI, since all 3rd party APIs doesnt have the same request body field.
-For example, I am not sure what are the alias use for country etc used in all 3rd party courier API used.
-You may use what stated in the swagger example and change state and postcode and parcel dimensions + weight only for your testing, else might produce error.
+2. Not all external 3rd party courier API will use all the request body sent by UI, since all 3rd party APIs doesn't have the same request body field.
+For example, I am not sure what are the other alias use for country in Citilink API whilst J&T API doesn't use Country.
+You may use what stated in the Swagger example and change state and postcode and parcel dimensions + weight only for your testing, changing other field else might produce error.

 ## Future Plans <br>
 1. TDD unit test